Bunny83/LSystem/README.md

 # LSystem

-LSystem.cs implements a simple axiom and rules based [Lindenmeyer system][1]
+LSystem.cs implements a simple axiom and rules based [Lindenmayer system][1]

 LogicExpressionParser.cs allows to parse logic or numeric expressions given as string into a custom expression tree